Rachel Olson

 PhD Social Anthropology

-Team Co-Lead: Traditional Knowledge and Use Studies
+Team Co-Lead: Indigenous Knowledge Research

-Team Lead: Indigenous Health Research
+Team Lead: Health

 Email: rachel.olson@firelight.ca